Any prepper worth their salt will have as one of their most prized possessions their survival knife, whatever form that takes.

 If it turns out they were just waiting to get the drop on you, you can have a ready defense implement in your hand and between you and them.

 If you want to find out of something is dead or alive, give it a poke or two with your trustworthy knife.

 To Hunt and Fish

-Hunting with only a knife requires a lot of skill and practice.
-Plus, you need to know the kind of game you’re gonna be targeting.
+Hunting with only a knife requires a lot of skill and practice, but can absolutely be done.
+Plus, you need to know the kind of game you’re going to be targeting.

 If you’re looking to get started with knife hunting, I recommend you find an instructor instead of figuring it out on your own.

 Generally speaking any game that is large enough to be successfully speared by your knife can be hunted with your knife and one way or the other.

 Now there is no free lunch, however, in more ways than one, since a knife is always and necessarily a close-range weapon.

 Depending on what you are hunting this can put you at significantly more risk of retaliation from your quarry, to say nothing of the difficulty level of successfully employing it as a weapon.

 Nonetheless, ancient man was feeding himself and his family using little more than a knife on the end of a stick for generations.